denali-js/core/README.md

 Denali is a tool to help you build and deliver amibitous JSON APIs.
 It features:

- * First class JSON serializers, included out of the box JSON-API support
+ * First class JSON serializers, including out of the box JSON-API support
  * A single controller class (called Actions) per endpoint
  * Flexible, declarative filter system
- * An emphasis on developer happiness - a robust CLI, poweful testing primitives, and support for the full lifecycle of app development
+ * An emphasis on developer happiness - a robust CLI, powerful testing primitives, and support for the full lifecycle of app development
  * ORM-agnostic design - choose your favorite Node ORM, or none at all

 ## Why Denali?

-Denali should feel familiar to anyone whose worked with popular MVC frameworks like Rails.
+Denali should feel familiar to anyone who has worked with popular MVC frameworks like Rails.
 But Denali has a slightly unique take on each aspect of the MVC
 pattern: